MicrosoftDocs/powerbi-docs/powerbi-docs/service-azure-sql-database-with-direct-connect.md

 ## Finding Parameter Values

-Your fully qualified server name and database name can be found in the Azure Portal.
+Your fully qualified server name and database name can be found in the Azure portal.

 ![New Azure port update](media/service-azure-sql-database-with-direct-connect/azureportnew_update.png)